Skip to contents

 Multivariate Meta-Analysis

 The MetaVARMx function performs multivariate meta-analysis using the estimated parameters and the corresponding sampling variance-covariance matrix for each individual ii.
-Estimates with the prefix b0 correspond to the estimates of beta_mu.
-Estimates with the prefix t2 correspond to the estimates of beta_sigma.
+Estimates with the prefix b0 correspond to the estimates of beta_mu and alpha_mu.
+Estimates with the prefix t2 correspond to the estimates of beta_sigma and alpha_sigma.
 Estimates with the prefix i2 correspond to the estimates of heterogeniety.

 library(metaVAR)